-Policy Impacts on School Choice and Student Admissions
+Policy and Practice Impacts on School Choice

 My research on assignment of students to schools, first in the context of centralized student admissions in Balinski and Sönmez (1999), and subsequently in the context of public school choice in Abdulkadiroğlu and Sönmez (2003) started bearing its fruits.
 Not only these two papers initiated an exciting literature, major school districts including Boston Public Schools, Denver Public Schools, and New York City Public High Schools have already adopted versions of student-optimal stable mechanism (SOSM) advocated in these two papers.